-\ Non-Refundable \\Estimated charges for the entire education degree.
+- Non-Refundable - Estimated charges for the entire education degree.

-- Student Tuition Recovery Fund (STRF) Fee:\$.50 for every \$1,000 rounded to the nearest \$1,000 of institutional charges to \$0 (California residents only); - Estimated Books and Supplies these are estimated charges of which students have the opportunity to opt-out of purchasing books and supplies from the college.
+- Student Tuition Recovery Fund (STRF) Fee: \$0 per \$1000 of institutional charges, rounded to the nearest \$1000.
+For institutional charges of \$1000 or less, the assessment is \$0 - Estimated Books and Supplies these are estimated charges of which students have the opportunity to opt-out of purchasing books and supplies from the college.
 Textbooks may be provided either as physical volumes or electronic books (ebooks).
 Students may purchase alternate versions at an additional cost.
 Ebooks are available for the duration of the course only.
 Fremont also offers an optional \$250 Laptop Fee. - Total program charges reflect costs for students who are not required to repeat courses